 MISA Zambia condemns attack on ZNBC camera person

-MISA Zambia strongly condemns the October, 12th attack on Zambia National Broadcasting Corporation (ZNBC) Television Camera-person Kashete Sinyangwe by unruly sympathisers of a local Businessman Daniel Makina at the Kitwe Magistrates Court.
+MISA Zambia strongly condemns the October 12th attack on Zambia National Broadcasting Corporation (ZNBC) Television Camera operator Kashete Sinyangwe by unruly sympathisers of a local businessman, Daniel Makina, at the Kitwe Magistrates Court.

 As Makina was appearing before the court, his sympathisers decided to verbally and physically attack Sinyangwe.